tanivelisse/Cute-Robot-Dancers/README.md

 The user is given a starting coolness score of 0, which will either increase if the entered move matches the expected move, or decrease if it doesn't.

-The user that increases his coolness score to go up to ten wins the round.
+The user that increases his coolness score to ten wins the round.